daviebadger/books/restructuredtext/restructuredtext.rst

 Highlights Directive
 """"""""""""""""""""

-Add a summary at the end of a section:
+Add a summary of a whole document or a section:

 .. code:: rst